premchandrajha-pro/AURA---Text-Summarizer-App/README.md

 ## 📚 What I Learned

-This project helped me gain hands-on experience with:
+This project provided practical experience in:

-* Building APIs using FastAPI
+* Building scalable APIs using FastAPI
-* Deploying Transformer models
+* Fine-tuning and deploying Transformer-based NLP models
-* Working with Hugging Face libraries
+* Working with Hugging Face Transformers
+* Integrating machine learning models into web applications
+* Managing model inference workflows
-* Frontend and backend integration
+* Frontend and backend communication using REST APIs
-* Handling model inference in production-like environments
-* Debugging real-world Python and FastAPI issues
+* Debugging and troubleshooting production-like environments
+* Structuring end-to-end AI applications

 ---

 ## 🔮 Future Improvements

-* Multiple summary length options
+* 📄 PDF and document summarization
-* File upload support (PDF, TXT, DOCX)
+* 📁 File upload support
-* Dark/Light mode toggle
+* 🌙 Dark/Light mode toggle
-* User authentication
+* 👤 User authentication
-* Deployment on Render or Railway
-* Docker support
+* 🐳 Docker containerization
+* ☁️ Cloud deployment (Render, Railway, AWS)
-* Summarization history
+* 📜 Summary history tracking
+* 🎚️ Adjustable summary lengths
+* 🌍 Multi-language support

 ---

+## 📝 Development Notes

+This project combines machine learning, backend development, and frontend integration into a complete AI application.
+AI-assisted development tools were used during parts of the UI prototyping process to accelerate development.
+The model integration, FastAPI backend implementation, API design, debugging, testing, and deployment workflow were implemented and customized as part of the development process.

+---

 ## 🤝 Contributing

-Contributions, suggestions, and feedback are always welcome.
+Contributions, suggestions, and feedback are welcome.

-Feel free to fork the repository and submit a pull request.
+If you have ideas for improvements or additional features, feel free to open an issue or submit a pull request.

 ---